 During a child's day, minor injuries may happen during play and sports activities.
-The face and head are especially at risk for cuts and scrapes because:
+The face and head are especially at risk for cuts and scrapes.
+This is because:

-Children have much larger heads in comparison to the rest of their bodies than adults do.
-This creates a larger "target" when falls happen.
+Children have much larger heads compared to the rest of their bodies than adults do.
+This creates a larger target when falls happen.

-Children's center of balance is not completely adjusted yet due to their rapid growth and "bowed" position of the spine.
+Children's center of balance is not fully adjusted yet.
+This is due to their rapid growth.
+And the bowed position of the spine.

 Children like to move fast and often run rather than walk.
 This happens even before they are able to run confidently.

 Children don't think about consequences for their actions.
 They may act impulsively and create unsafe conditions.
-These include running with a pencil in their mouth or scissors in their hands.
+These include running with a pencil in their mouth.
+Or with scissors in their hands.

-Regardless of how careful you are in your home, or how many precautions you take, when your child is outdoors playing, superficial injuries to the face and head do happen.
+You can be careful in your home.
+And you can take safety steps.
+But when your child is active indoors or outdoors, minor injuries to the face and head do happen.

-By remaining calm and knowing some basic first-aid techniques, you can help your child overcome both the fear and the trauma of superficial injuries to the face and head.
+Try to stay calm.
+And know some basic first-aid methods.
+This can help your child overcome both the fear and the trauma of their injuries.